I am a great lover of notebooks. I have an entire drawer, plus a lot of desk space, dedicated to them. And I probably use a notebook a day.

 One-Sentence a Day

-You can buy £15 ones or make one yourself.
-A notebook full of one-sentences describing your day.
+You can buy £15 editions or make one yourself.
+A notebook is full of one-sentences describing your day.
 It doesn’t even have to be about your day, so long as you write one sentence a day.

 I personally don’t have one as I don’t have the stamina or perseverance to complete one.
 I have my diary more for that anyway.
 But they are useful and also entirely fun!
 Particularly when you’ve written in them for months!